 Confine formed in early 1997 as one of southern Ontario’s (Oakville) most aggressive and chaotic hardcore (without being screamo).
 The original line up was Rob Blakely on vocals, Neil Hamilton and Gordie Ball on guitars, Mike Earp on bass and Darryl Ware on drums.The band wrote two songs and Rob (who wasn’t very fond of the heavier hardcore they were doing) left and in comes Ian “Sparkie” Clarke.
 They released a four song demo tape that year and almost immediately OneDaySavior Records (then called The Godlike Communications Group) tried to get them for a compilation, but in vain.
 The band’s first label release came when the members of Avarice offered them to do a split on their own label, Redstar Records.
 The CD came out in the summer of 1998.
 By fall of that year Darryl left to Montreal for school, and was replaced by Andy Stratas.
 The band began playing shows with Spread the Disease quite often.

 Rumors were spreading that Confine would then sign to Goodfellow Records, in their hopes as well.
 However Chris from OneDaySavior contacted them again, and finally signed them.
 Their next release, “The Beginning of the End”, came out on July 16th 1999.
 The ep featured four new songs as well as three songs taken from the previous split.
 This was done because most of the splits were only sold in Ontario and as Confine planned to play some US dates, they wanted people to hear the older songs they stilled played.
 Summer 1999 brought them a short tour, which had five Canadian dates and two US dates.
 The band played Toronto, Kingston, Ottawa, Montreal and Quebec.
 All those shows went great.
 However by the time they crossed over the border, things started to get worse.
-The tour was meant to be with Spread the Disease, but with the loss of one of their guitarist STD didn’t go, and most of the US shows were cancelled or lacked spectators due to their absence.
+The tour was meant to be with Spread the Disease and Poison the Well, but with the loss of one of their guitarist, headliner Spread the Disease didn’t go.
+Most of the US shows were cancelled or lacked spectators due to their absence.
 The only two US dates that were played were Rochester and Syracuse.
 On October 9th 1999, Confine play at the Oakville Octoberfest.

 By late 1999/early 2000 the band was having inner tensions.
 Mike would start missing practices to spend more with his girlfriend and his show participation was fading.
 Gordon, who was not entirely satisfied with the band issues, would leave to form The Fullblast, Neil inevitably becoming the lead guitarist.
 Confine played as a four piece a few times, but things were simply not working out.
 By this time four new songs were written and they wanted to release another ep also on OneDaySavior, but things were really not happening.
 It was in the summer of 2000 that they decided to call it quits, announcing a final show on July 29th 2000 at The Pinetoom in Oakville, for which Gordie came back to play.